shree214ram/DSA/React-Redux-Node-Javascript/NodeJs/RestAPI/readme.md

                             1. You are normal user you cant do Admin Activity .
         404 - Not Found :- /users/1234  , 1234 user not found .
         405 - Method not allowed :- If you have a POST /users and a GET /users but do not have a DELETE /users, then if I try to DELETE /users you should return a 405 status code to me, this status code
+        406 - If an HTTP Accept header can't be satisfied, return a 406.
+If an Accept-Language header can't be satisfied, what's the proper response code?
+406
         429 - Too many requests
     500x
         500 - Internal Server Error :- server throws exception error